bairblog/bairblog.github.io/_posts/2017-10-17-lfd-surgical-robots.md

 author:     Sanjay Krishnan, Roy Fox, and Ken Goldberg
 visible:    True
 excerpt_separator: <!--more-->
-show_comments: true
+show_comments: True
-img: /assets/surgical_robots/pattern-cutting-task.png
 ---

-Deep imitation learning and deep reinforcement learning have potential to learn robot control policies that map high-dimensional sensor inputs and controls.
+Deep imitation learning and deep reinforcement learning have potential to learn robot control policies that map high-dimensional sensor inputs to controls.
-While these approaches have been very successful at learning short tasks, such as grasping (Pinto and Gupta 2016, Levine et al. 2016) and peg insertion (Levine et al. 2016), scaling learning to longer time horizons can require a prohibitive number of demonstration data--whether acquired from experts or self-supervised.
+While these approaches have been very successful at learning short tasks, such as grasping (Pinto and Gupta 2016, Levine et al. 2016) and peg insertion (Levine et al. 2016), scaling learning to longer time horizons can require a prohibitive amount of demonstration data---whether acquired from experts or self-supervised.
-Long duration sequential tasks suffer from the classic problem of "temporal credit assignment", namely, the difficulty in assigning credit (or blame) to actions when their consequences are observed significantly later in the task (Sutton 1984).
+Long-duration sequential tasks suffer from the classic problem of "temporal credit assignment", namely, the difficulty in assigning credit (or blame) to actions under uncertainty of the time when their consequences are observed (Sutton 1984).
 However, long-term behaviors are often composed of short-term skills that solve decoupled subtasks.
-Consider designing a controller for parallel parking where the overall task can be decomposed into three phases pulling up, reversing, and adjusting.
+Consider designing a controller for parallel parking where the overall task can be decomposed into three phases: pulling up, reversing, and adjusting.
 Similarly, assembly tasks can often be decomposed into individual steps based on which parts need to be manipulated.
-These short-term skills can be parametrized more concisely, as an analogy consider locally linear approximations to an overall nonlinear function, and this reduced parametrization can be substantially easier to learn.
+These short-term skills can be parametrized more concisely---as an analogy, consider locally linear approximations to an overall nonlinear function---and this reduced parametrization can be substantially easier to learn.

 This post summarizes our results from three recent papers that propose algorithms that learn to decompose a longer task into shorter subtasks from